HaoZeke/artn-plugin/README.rst

 Please cite the article of this project:

-`pARTn: a plugin implementation of the Activation Relaxation Technique nouveau hijacking a minimisation algorithm`, **Computer Physic Comunication** 295, 108961 (2023), M. Poberznik, M. Gunde, N. Salles, A. Jay, A. Hemeryck, N. Richard, N. Mousseau and L. Martin-Samos
+`pARTn: a plugin implementation of the Activation Relaxation Technique nouveau hijacking a minimisation algorithm`, **Computer Physics Comunication** 295, 108961 (2024), M. Poberznik, M. Gunde, N. Salles, A. Jay, A. Hemeryck, N. Richard, N. Mousseau and L. Martin-Samos